paulkoerbitz/pauls-blog/src/posts/typeful-redux-internals.md

 ## The Goal

-Before looking at how [typeful-redux] leverages TypeScript's type system, it is instructive to consider what the actual goal is. typeful-redux wants to
+Before looking at how [typeful-redux] leverages TypeScript's type system, it is instructive to consider what the actual goal of the library is. typeful-redux wants to

   - give a fully type-safe redux wrapper, meaning that the type of the created store must be as informative as possible.
 That means in particular that the